staffanm/ferenda/doc/facets.rst

 objects in its :py:meth:`~ferenda.DocumentRepository.facets` method, your docrepo can specify multiple ways of arranging the documents it's handling.
-These facets are used to construct a static Table of contents for your site, as well as defining the fields available for querying when using the REST API.
+These facets are used to construct a static Table of contents for your site, as well as creating Atom feeds of all documents and defining the fields available for querying when using the REST API.

 A facet object is initialized with a set of parameters that together define the method of grouping.
 These include the RDF predicate that